NoCompromises/laravel-project-standard/README_TEMPLATE.md

 A brief description about what this project is and how it is used.

-Include a link to the laravel-project-standard repo and what version this project is based on.

 ## Integrations

 For each service you integrate with (for example, Stripe) create a section here.